erinijapranckeviciene/gnuhealth_instruction/README.md

 ## Setup Instructions and clarification of confusing steps
 To set up and configure the open source Laboratory Information System using GNU Health one can follow the official [technical guide](https://docs.gnuhealth.org/his/techguide/installation/).

 For unexperienced user there might be several installation and configuration steps in the official guide that may be challenging and one can spend a lot of time figuring out how to resolve issues (happenned to me).
-Therefore, I wrote a short complement walk through the installation following a _Vanilla_ instalation and set up of GNU Health on Ubuntu 22.04.
+Therefore, I wrote a short complement walk through the installation following a _Vanilla_ instalation and set up of GNU Health on a fresh Ubuntu 22.04.

 There are two components of GNU Health - a server and a client.